christianwgd/account_manager/README.md

 Since i was going mad about this mail traffic, i build this app to generate passwords and a PDF that i can mail to the users.
 The PDF includes all relevant information to access the mails with an email client.

+There's one thing i'm still missing: Unfortunately no email provider will ever provide a webservice to manage email accounts.
+Hints are welcome!